abemscac/pies-doc/docs/web-vue3/basic-syntax.md

 :::info

-Make sure to checkout the new [`v-bind` in CSS](https://vuejs.org/api/sfc-css-features.html#v-bind-in-css) feature!
+Make sure to check out the new [`v-bind` in CSS](https://vuejs.org/api/sfc-css-features.html#v-bind-in-css) feature!
 It may come in handy in some situations.

 :::